Nostalghia

 Nostalghia (Note: Nostalghia is an Italian transcription of the Russian word ностальгия /ru/, with the digraph gh used to indicate a different consonant from the one in the Italian nostalgia /it/.) (released as Nostalgia in the United Kingdom) is a 1983 drama film directed by Andrei Tarkovsky and starring Oleg Yankovsky, Domiziana Giordano and Erland Josephson.
 Tarkovsky co-wrote the screenplay with Tonino Guerra.

 The film depicts a Russian writer (Oleg Yankovsky) who visits Italy to carry out research about an 18th-century Russian composer, but is stricken by homesickness.
 The film utilizes autobiographical elements drawn from Tarkovsky's own experiences visiting Italy, and explores themes surrounding the untranslatability of art and culture.

 The film won the Prize of the Ecumenical Jury, the prize for Best Director and the FIPRESCI Prize at the 1983 Cannes Film Festival.
 It received generally positive reviews from critics.
-Widely regarded as one of Tarkovsky's best works, the film received nine total votes in the Sight and Sound's 2012 poll of the greatest films ever made.
+Widely regarded as one of Tarkovsky's best works, the film received nine total votes in the Sight and Sounds 2012 poll of the greatest films ever made.